Niagara Falls Is An Easy Day Trip From Toronto

 You can see Niagara Falls from both the U.S. and Canadian sides.
 I am a bit biased and think that the view of the Falls is better from the Canadian side.
 You will get a great view of both Horseshoe Falls and the American Falls from the Canadian side.

 We generally start our walk at the top end on the Niagara River above the Horseshoe Falls.
 Parking at this end was expensive ($22CND on our last visit) and it was a long walk back when we wandered all the way along the river.
 This vantage point provided a view of the fast flowing Niagara River.
 If you visit in the winter, parts of the river may even ice over.
+And the night light show with ice on the falls is stunning!

 As we moved forward, we got a variety of views of the Horseshoe Falls.
 We were constantly on the lookout for rainbows above the falls.
 The crowds are thick so you may have to wait your turn to get to the front of the wall for an unobstructed view.